AtirekSinghDahiya/kosmio/SERVICE_STATUS.md

 ### Video Generation Not Working

 **For Veo-3:**
+1. **⚠️ IMPORTANT**: If you get a 403 error about verification, you MUST complete account verification at https://aimlapi.com/app/billing/verification
+2. After verification, the service will work normally
-1. Check AIMLAPI key is valid
+3. Check AIMLAPI key is valid
-2. Verify AIMLAPI credits
+4. Verify AIMLAPI credits
-3. Check console for error messages
+5. Check console for error messages

 **For Sora 2:**
 1. **NOT AVAILABLE YET** - This is normal